Alexdiaz711/Predicting-States-Electricity-from-Renewable-Sources/README.md

 * Develop a time-series forecasting model to be used for predicting the percentage of electricity generated from renewable resources for each state based on monthly data from the years 2001-2019.
 * Use the model to predict the monthly percentage of electricity generated from renewable resources for each state for the year 2020.
 * Analyze the 2020 forecasts to identify which states are poised to increase it's percentage of electricity generated from each renewable resource in 2020.
-* Create an interactive data dashboard so that users can explore historical renewable energy trends as well as my the model's 2020 forecasts.
+* Create an interactive data dashboard where users can explore historical trends and 2020 predictions.

 ## The Data